 During the 41st edition of the Angouleme International Comics Festival, having became the curator of this major event, Nicolas Finet carried out the commission of Tardi et la Grande Guerre, an ambitious exhibition dedicated to Jacques Tardi’s works on 1st World War, and then in January 2015 carried out again the commission of Jirô Taniguchi, l’homme qui rêve, the first big retrospective dedicated in Europe to this major Japanese artist.

 Abruptly fired from the Angoulême International Comics Festival by the general delegate of this organization, in october 2016, Nicolas Finet goes on working for the comics industry in several directions : editorial projects both traditionnal and digital, comics translations, international event management.
-He is also working on several movie projects.

 - San Mao le petit vagabond, foreword to the first french edition of the strips by Zhang Leping (Les Éditions Fei, 2014)